-- 2.15 The Council has commenced work on preparing the new Borough Local Plan which will replace the 'saved' policies in the 2006 Local Plan, the Core Strategy and the Site Allocations Local Plan.
-The new Local Plan sets out a new growth strategy for the borough over a 15-year period, allocates sites for development, and provides general 'development management' policies to guide development. - 2.16 As set out at Paragraph 1.6 above, the new Local Plan has been subject to three public consultations.
-The first was on an 'Issues and Options' document in 2017, the second on a full Draft Regulation 18 Local Plan (from 20 September 2019 to 15 November 2019), and the third was on a Pre-Submission Local Plan (from 26 March to 4 June 2021). - 2.17 These documents and supporting evidence base material for all stages of the Local Plan are published on the Council's website (see the Local Plan web page).
+- 2.15 The Council has commenced work on preparing a new Borough Local Plan which will, when finalised, replace the 'saved' policies in the 2006 Local Plan, the Core Strategy and the Site Allocations Local Plan.
+The new Local Plan will set out a new growth strategy for the borough over a 15-years period, will allocate sites for development, and will provide general 'development management' policies to guide development. - 2.16 At this point, an initial public consultation on an 'Issues and Options' document has taken place (in 2017), as has a subsequent one on a full Draft Local Plan (from 20th September 2019 to 15th November 2019).
+As above, a third consultation will take place for eight weeks, from 26th March 21st May 2021. - 2.17 These documents and supporting evidence base material is published on the Council's website (see the Local Plan web page).